raphael-proust/raphael-proust.github.io/cv.md

 	I contributed to two consecutive versions of the [Cambridge Spark website](https://cambridgespark.com/).
 The website, coded
-	in Scala, uses the Play and Bootstrap frameworks, an SQL database, and custom Javascript.
+	in Scala, used the Play and Bootstrap frameworks, an SQL database, and custom Javascript.

 	I also assisted with the system administration.
-The website is hosted on Amazon Web Services.
+The website was hosted on Amazon Web Services.